91902078/yb66/README.md

 The new code is added to the "develop-gfortran" branch that solves the issue: https://github.com/oasys-kit/shadow3/issues/35

-At the moment these are the thinks todo:
-- Windows python-API is not yet built
-- The "develop-gfortran" has not been tested exhaustively and consequently "develop-gfortran-yb66" must be tested a lot before merging with the master.
-[I RUN THE WORKSPACES IN THE TUTORIAL THEY ARE OK WITH V1 PREPROCESSOR.
-TO BE TESTED WITH V2.
-MOSAIC CRYSTALS TO BE TESTED]

-To install OASYS/ShadowOui use the branch: https://github.com/oasys-kit/shadowOui/tree/yb66 This includes YB66, Beryl and Muscovite in the "bragg" preprocessor.
-It uses xoppylib as dependence!
-This is not very nice, but it is necessary as it reuses the bragg_calc2 in xoppy.
-The preprocessor must be refactored to allow loading all files available in DABAX [TO BE DONE].
-For the moment one can run xoppy/crystal and use the created xcrystal.bra file also in SHADOW.
+At the moment, to install OASYS/ShadowOui use the branch: https://github.com/oasys-kit/shadowOui/tree/yb66 This includes Beryl and Muscovite in the "bragg" "default" or traditional preprocessor (v1), and also implements YB66.
+In addition, it creates preprocessor file v2 with a crystal from two new lists: DABAX and XRayServer.
+It uses xoppylib as dependence, as it reuses the bragg_calc2 in xoppy.

 There is a OASYS workspace with YB66 examples and calculations for the paper in this repo: https://github.com/91902078/yb66/tree/main/workspaces